POS-CWS/Welcome/README.md

 This is a collection of small tools that don't fit into any other repository.
 More information on each can be found there.
 Currently, this list includes:
  * file counter: a PyQt program that lists the number of files in each folder.
 Useful in searching for anomalies in a repetitive file structure, such as when data is organized into daily folders, each of which should have a comparable amount of data files.
  * file list/copy tool:
- * image_sampler: Specific to our standard image file structure, this tool copies 4 images at specific times each day to a new folder.
+ * image sampler: Specific to our standard image file structure, this tool copies 4 images at specific times each day to a new folder.
 This is useful when assessing weather conditions or camera status.
  * metadata copier: This tool supports one of our auto-detection tools by searching for duplicate images with metadata missing, then searching for an original image for each duplicate to mirror the metadata over from.

 ### Other Scripts (private)
-This is a collection of scripts that have been used to process AIS data in the past.
-Many of them are ad-hoc and not intended for re-use, but they may be useful as references for future AIS processing scripts.
+This is a collection of scripts that have been used in the past for a variety of purposes, such as processing AIS data.
+Many of them are ad-hoc and not intended for re-use, but they may be useful as references for future processing scripts.

 ## Dependencies
 Most of these tools are written in Python 3.
 Some require additional libraries, the main two of which are: